About Our Texas Parent-Taught Drivers Education Course

 - And more

-Each student and parent is required to request approval to complete the parent-taught driver education by completing a TDLR application.
+Teens and their parents are required to request state approval to participate in Parent-Taught Drivers Ed by completing a TDLR application.
 Once you have been approved, the TDLR will send you a Parent Taught Driver Ed Program Guide filled with information and forms.
-Once your TDLR guide has been received, you will be able to begin the online course material necessary to apply for your first Texas learner's license and driver's license.
-The Parent Taught Program is an alternative for opting to take drivers education in formal school setting, but also comes with some important roles and responsibilities.
+Once you have your TDLR guide, you will be able to begin the online course material necessary to apply for your first Texas learner's permit and driver's license.
+The Parent Taught Program is an alternative for opting to take Texas drivers ed in formal school setting, but it also comes with some important roles and responsibilities for teens and parents.

-Teens 15–17 can apply for their drivers permit after completion of the 1st unit.
+Teens 15–17 can apply for their learner's permit after completing the first unit.
 The student and parent or legal guardian must bring all required forms (which are included in the program guide you receive from the TDLR) to their local Texas Department of Public Safety office.

-Students using our parent-taught program will have the option to upgrade and skip the stress and hassle of taking the written test at the DPS.
-Our DPS-approved online permit exam is a convenient option that allows you to attempt the official permit test online in the comfort of your home.
-Students who elect to take the permit test online will receive notation on their certificate as proof of completion; students who do not take the test online will be required to complete the exam at the DPS office.
-If you have any questions about this process, simply contact our live 24/7 support and we will help to answer any questions you may have.
+Students of our parent-taught online drivers ed program can take an online permit exam and skip the stress and hassle of taking the written test at the DPS.
+Our course includes the DPS-approved online permit exam, a convenient option that allows you to take the official learner's permit test online in the comfort of your home.
+Teens who elect to take the learner's permit test online will receive notation on their certificate as proof of completion; students who do not take the test online will be required to complete the exam at the DPS office.
+If you have any questions about this process, simply contact our live 24/7 support and we will help to answer any questions you may have about Texas online drivers ed.

-How old do I need to be to take Parent-Taught Driver Education?
+How old do I need to be to take Parent-Taught Drivers Education?

-If you're 14–17 years old, you're eligible for Parent-Taught Driver Education.
-You can start the course as early as 14 years of age, but have to wait until you turn 15 to apply for your learner's permit.
+If you're 14–17 years old, you're eligible for Texas Parent-Taught Drivers Ed.
+You can start the course as early as 14 years of age, but you have to wait until you turn 15 to apply for your learner's permit.

-How long is the Parent-Taught Driver Education course?
+How long is the Parent-Taught Drivers Education course?

-The course is a state-required minimum of 32 hours of online instruction.
-The first module, which you must complete to get a learner's permit, is six hours long.
+The online drivers ed course is a state-required minimum of 32 hours of instruction.
+The first module, which teens must complete to get a learner's permit, is six hours long.
+You can complete Texas drivers ed at your own pace and take breaks anytime throughout the course.